kpu/kenlm/README.md

 Two data structures are supported: probing and trie.
 Probing is a probing hash table with keys that are 64-bit hashes of n-grams and floats as values.
 Trie is a fairly standard trie but with bit-level packing so it uses the minimum number of bits to store word indices and pointers.
 The trie node entries are sorted by word index.
 Probing is the fastest and uses the most memory.
 Trie uses the least memory and a bit slower.

+As is the custom in language modeling, all probabilities are log base 10.

 With trie, resident memory is 58% of IRST's smallest version and 21% of SRI's compact version.
 Simultaneously, trie CPU's use is 81% of IRST's fastest version and 84% of SRI's fast version.
 KenLM's probing hash table implementation goes even faster at the expense of using more memory.
 See http://kheafield.com/code/kenlm/benchmark/.

 Binary format via mmap is supported.
 Run `./build_binary` to make one then pass the binary file name to the appropriate Model constructor.